apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             - Each provided scalar expression maps to exactly one value in the `*args` list.
-            - Each provided table argument maps to a pyspark.sql.Row object containing the columns in the order they appear in the provided input relation.
+            - Each provided table argument maps to a pyspark.sql.Row object containing the columns in the order they appear in the provided input table, and with the names computed by the query analyzer.

             This method is called on every input row, and can produce zero or more output rows.
 Each element in the output tuple corresponds to one column